vistik/vagrant-phpunit-selenium/README.md

 #### Step 3: Start the Vagrant Box

-Use the terminal to move into the directory into which you cloned in the repo.
+Use the terminal to move into the directory into which you cloned the repo.
 For example:

     cd ~/workspace/vagrant-phpunit-selenium